rozap/exquery/README.md

 {{:tag, "li", [{"class", "one-fish"}]}, [{:text, "Hello", []}]}
 ```

-Similarly, you can select all elements
+Similarly, you can select all elements using `all/2`
 ```elixir
 """
 <div class="red-fish">